rkbansal83/algorithms/README.md

 SubsetSum - given a set of positive numbers and a number , determine whether there is any subset whose sum is equal to given number.

 WordBreak- check if a given String can be broken into valid words of dictionary.

+BalancedBST- create a balanced BST from sorted input array.